serhii-londar/slparser/README.md

 Person *person = [parser getModelFromDictionary:json1];
 ```

-Also you can use it to get json from model object:
+Also, you can use it in order to get json from model object:

 ```
 NSDictionary *modelDictionary = [parser getDictionaryFromModel:person];